epsilon537/boxlambda/docs/components_vera.md

 ### Top-Level Interface and Output Pins

-The *vera_wishbone* top-level interface is straightforward:
+The VERA Wishbone top-level interface is straightforward:

 ```
 module vera_top #(